Seedsiz/FYS4150-Project4/README.md

 * Textfiles and figures can be found in the folder Results.

+* The calculations are performed with the energy coefficent J, and boltzmann factor, k, set to 1.
+With this scaling the critical temperature is approximately 2.269 in the termodynamical limit L -> infinity (infinite number of spins in 2D system).

 ### Code: Link and description of programmes
 - [main.cpp](https://github.com/Seedsiz/FYS4150-Project4/blob/main/code-and-results/main.cpp) : Runs the other programmes and provide user options through terminal.